isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/conf-bulk-activation-delete-map-collection.md

+---
+title: Delete a bulk activation map collection
+description: Learn how to Delete a bulk activation map collection
+---

 # Delete a bulk activation map collection {#id214GI40B0XA}

 You can delete a bulk activation map collection when it is no longer needed.
 To delete a bulk activation map collection, perform the following steps: